Iconoclasta/PRTB/README.md

 `!transactions` - this command displays the list of all the deposits and withdrawals of your Reddit TipBot account.

-To transfer funds or "tip" an user within Reddit you must reply `!pivxtip [the amount of piv]` to a thread or comment of the desired recipient within a supported Sub-Reddit (see below for list).
+To transfer funds or "tip" an user within Reddit you must reply `!pivxtip [the amount of piv]` to a thread or comment of the desired recipient within a supported Sub-Reddit (see list below).
+The minimum tip amount is 0.001 PIVX.

+Maintaining the bot and codebase online and free of bugs costs time and money.
+The bot is designed to mimimize transaction fees but the PIVX network will also sometimes want its share.
+In order to keep the PIVX Reddit Tipbot service operational, it will regularly scrape all users' balances such to round them down to the nearest 0.001.
+For example if you receive a transaction of 10.85283 PIVX, your available balance will be of 10.852 PIVX with 0.00083 gone to cover eventual outbound transaction fees and fund further development.
+This is the ONLY fee the bot will ever charge.

  ---

 When you first engage with the bot - whether you receive a tip, send it a private message it or try to tip someone for the first time, you'll be greeted with a one-time DM from /u/pivxtipbot

-A-Z LIST OF SUPPORTED SUBREDDITS (Please contact me if you'd like your subreddit to be listed or removed from this list):
+#### A-Z LIST OF SUPPORTED SUBREDDITS (please get in touch to list or remove a subreddit from this list):
 ```
 /r/Anarcho_Capitalism
 /r/Bitcoin